facn2/Path18/README.md

 * Small commits with each sub-task of the technical issue.
 * Create a `[WIP]` branch.
 * Once the work is complete remove `[WIP]` and assign each team member to review.
-* Add the `awaiting-review` label to the issue and PR.
+* Remove the `in-progress` label and add the `awaiting-review` label and to the issue and PR.
 * Request changes if appropriate.
 * The final person to approve the PR should assign both QAs to review.
-* Close issue after the PR has been merged and all tasks relating to the issue are complete.
+* Close issue *after* the PR has been merged and all tasks relating to the issue are complete.

 ### Stretch Goals:
 * Ability to delete a job from the list of matched jobs.